Sports nutrition

-Sports nutrition is the study and practice of nutrition and diet with regards to improving anyone's athletic performance.
-Nutrition is an important part of many sports training regimens, being popular in strength sports (such as weightlifting and bodybuilding) and endurance sports (e.g. cycling, running, swimming, rowing).
-Sports nutrition focuses its studies on the type, as well as the quantity of fluids and food taken by an athlete.
-In addition, it deals with the consumption of nutrients such as vitamins, minerals, supplements and organic substances that include carbohydrates, proteins and fats.
+Sports nutrition is the study and practice of nutrition and diet for maintaining and improving athletic performance.
+Nutrition is part of many sports training regimens, being used in strength sports (such as weightlifting and bodybuilding) and endurance sports (e.g., cycling, running, swimming, rowing).
+Sports nutrition focuses on the type, as well as the quantity, of fluids and food taken by an athlete.
+It deals with consuming nutrients, such as vitamins, minerals, carbohydrates, proteins, and fats.

 Factors influencing nutritional requirements

 Differing conditions and objectives suggest the need for athletes to ensure that their sports nutritional approach is appropriate for their situation.
-Factors that may affect an athlete's nutritional needs include type of activity (aerobic vs. anaerobic), gender, weight, height, body mass index, workout or activity stage (pre-workout, intro-workout, recovery), and time of day (e.g. some nutrients are utilized by the body more effectively during sleep than while awake).
-Most culprits that get in the way of performance are fatigue, injury and soreness.
-A proper diet will reduce these disturbances in performance.
-The key to a proper diet is to get a variety of food, and to consume all the macro-nutrients, vitamins, and minerals needed.
-According to Eblere's article (2008), it is ideal to choose raw foods, for example unprocessed foods such as oranges instead of orange juice.
-Eating foods that are natural means the athlete is getting the most nutritional value out of the food.
-When foods are processed, the nutritional value is normally reduced.
+Factors that may affect an athlete's nutritional needs include type of activity (aerobic vs. anaerobic), gender, weight, height, body mass index, workout or activity stage (pre-workout, intro-workout, recovery), and time of day.

+A nutritious diet will mitigate disturbances in performance.
+The key to a proper diet is a variety of foods, obtaining a balance of macronutrients, vitamins, and minerals.